philemonnwanne/projects/exes/exe-09/readme.md

 This is because the first and last IP addresses are always reserved for the network and broadcast ID's respectively

 > Note
-In this case we have to count the number of host's bits (0's) in the net mask binary starting from the right, which will give a total of **3**
+In this case we have to count the number of host's bits (0's) in the subnet mask binary starting from the right, which will give a total of **3**

 Number of hosts = 2^<sup>3</sup> - 2